MV451/Maya_BSE_Portfolio_/README.md

-### Customized Biometrics Display
+### Cardiac Monitor with Temperature Sensing Capabilities
 ---
-This customized biometrics display is able to monitor pulse, SpO2, temperature, and heart rate.
-It has an OLED display to show this data and a button to switch between sensors.
+This customized biometrics displaydevice is able to monitor pulse, heart rate, temperature, and the heart's electrical activity with an EKG.
+It also has an OLED display to show this data and a button to cycle between the sensors.